Toontown Online: Online safety features

 Toontown Online was marketed and developed for players of all ages, which is why a chat restriction was placed on the game.
-Players could only chat using "SpeedChat", a list of pre-approved phrases set by Disney that the player could select.
+Players could initially only chat using "SpeedChat", a list of pre-approved phrases set by Disney that the player could select.
 It included general English phrases, in-game strategy phrases, and, occasionally, seasonal phrases.
 Players could purchase more SpeedChat phrases using, most of the time, 100 jellybeans.
 "SpeedChat Plus" and "Secret Friends", later renamed to "True Friends", were introduced sometime after the game's release, which had to be enabled using a parental account if the player was under 13 years of age.
 SpeedChat Plus allowed the player to type their messages against a word filter developed by Disney; if a word was not allowed, it was replaced with an onomatopoeia of that player's Toon's species.
 True Friends allowed players to chat with a less restrictive filter with certain friends who have shared a "True Friend code" with each other.